Eddie Guerrero: Beginning (1995–1996)

-In 1996, Guerrero received several shots at the United States Heavyweight Championship against Konnan at Uncensored and Ric Flair at Hog Wild.
-He feuded with Ric Flair and the Four Horsemen during 1996 after Guerrero's partner Arn Anderson turned on him during a tag team match against Ric Flair and Randy Savage.
+Championship reigns (1996–1997)

 In late 1996, he feuded with Diamond Dallas Page after defeating him in a match at Clash of the Champions XXXIII.
 He started feuding with DDP to steal his nickname of "Lord of the Ring", but lost.
 Guerrero participated in a tournament for the vacant WCW United States Heavyweight Championship and defeated DDP in the final round at Starrcade to win the United States title in December 1996.

 In 1997, Guerrero defended the United States Heavyweight Championship against Scott Norton at Clash of the Champions XXXIV, Syxx in a ladder match at Souled Out, and Chris Jericho at SuperBrawl VII.
 His reign came to an end at Uncensored when Dean Malenko defeated him for the title.
+Following the title loss, Guerrero defeated Malenko in a non-title rematch on the next night's Monday Nitro before taking time off.
+He returned to WCW after a two-month hiatus on the June 9 episode of Monday Nitro and avenged the title loss by interfering in Malenko's title defense against Jeff Jarrett and attacking Malenko, costing him the title and turning heel in the process.

-After losing the United States Heavyweight Championship, Guerrero feuded with Jericho focusing on Jericho's Cruiserweight Championship.
+Shortly after his return, Guerrero feuded with Jericho focusing on Jericho's Cruiserweight Championship.
 He challenged Jericho for the title at Clash of the Champions XXXV but lost.
 Guerrero demanded a rematch for the title.
 In the opening match of Fall Brawl, Guerrero defeated Jericho to win the WCW World Cruiserweight Championship.
-He dropped the Cruiserweight title to Rey Mysterio Jr. at Halloween Havoc in a title vs. mask match where Mysterio's mask was also on the line.
-On the November 10 episode of Monday Nitro, he regained the Cruiserweight title from Mysterio, and made a successful title defense against Mysterio at World War 3.
+He dropped the title to Rey Mysterio Jr. at Halloween Havoc in a title vs. mask match where Mysterio's mask was also on the line.
+On the November 10 episode of Monday Nitro, he regained the Cruiserweight Championship from Mysterio, and made a successful title defense against Mysterio at World War 3.
 After retaining the title against Dean Malenko in the opening bout of Starrcade in December 1997, Guerrero dropped the title to Último Dragón the following day on the December 29 episode of Nitro.